rackerlabs/docs-cloud-orchestration/api-docs/getting-started/examples/create-simple-stack.rst

 .. _create-stack-heat:

-Create a stack with the heat client
+Creating a stack by using the heat client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Issue the following command, which includes the name of the template